caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 ---

-The picker is a UI element of considerable popularity, and also one that has a lot of uses.
-So how do we use it in SwiftUI?
-And how do we make sure that our choices are actually saved when the user closes the app?
+The humble picker is an important part of many user interfaces, and has many uses.
+This article addresses two things: how do we use it in SwiftUI?
+And how do we make sure that the choices users select using the picker are actually saved when the user closes the app?

 First, we need to consider style.

-It is possible to define a custom style: however in most cases the styles provided by SwiftUI work just fine.
-These all conform to the protocol PickerStyle, and are applied thusly:
+It is possible to define a custom style for a picker: however in most cases the styles provided by SwiftUI work just fine.
+These all conform to the protocol PickerStyle, and are applied like this:

 ```
 Picker("This is a picker", selection: whatever) {